PROGRAM:

 Child (under 18): Free

 As Co-Founder and Music Director, Bobby has contributed heavily to the growth and development of The Sound Ensemble.
-His work has helped establish TSE as one of the leading new music ensembles in the region, as they promote equity and make modern classical music accessible and engaging for all.
+His work has helped establish TSE as one of the leading new music ensembles in the region.
 Bobby is uniquely gifted at crafting engrossing programs to enrich and entertain diverse audiences.
 With both Seattle Festival Orchestra and The Sound Ensemble, he has been instrumental in developing educational programs that engage kids of all ages in classical music.

-Bobby has also appeared in concert with orchestras such as St. Petersburg Chamber Philharmonic, Yakima Symphony Chamber Orchestra, Seattle Collaborative Orchestra, Rainier Symphony, Cascade Symphony, Thalia Symphony, and Inverted Space Ensemble, as well as the Ludus and Leavenworth Summer Theater’s pit orchestras.
+Bobby has also appeared in concert with orchestras such as St. Petersburg Chamber Philharmonic, Yakima Symphony Orchestra, Seattle Collaborative Orchestra, Skagit Symphony, Saratoga Orchestra, Rainier Symphony, Cascade Symphony, Thalia Symphony, and Inverted Space Ensemble, as well as the Ludus and Leavenworth Summer Theater’s pit orchestras.

 Philharmonia Northwest’s 2023-24 Season is made possible in part by generous grants from these Season Sponsors: